 If cloud infrastructure is the tools you need to build a cloud, then cloud architecture is the blueprint for how you’ll build it.
 Think of it like building a house.
 You need materials and a blueprint to construct a house.
 Without a blueprint, you have nothing more than resources—wood, concrete, and nails.
 With a blueprint, those materials can be strategically combined to create the foundation, roof, and walls that make a house.

 Our open hybrid cloud strategy, supported by our open source technologies brings a consistent foundation to any cloud deployment: public, private, or hybrid.
-With a standard operating system that works the same in any environment, a container platform that allows packaged apps to move from cloud-to-cloud, and tools that help you manage and automate it all, a Red Hat cloud gives you the ability to succeed on hundreds of certified public cloud platforms—or build your own private cloud.
+With a standard operating system (like Linux) that works the same in any environment, a container platform that allows packaged apps to move from cloud-to-cloud, and tools that help you manage and automate it all, a Red Hat cloud gives you the ability to succeed on hundreds of certified public cloud platforms—or build your own private cloud.

 Red Hat brings the interoperability, workload portability, and flexibility of open source projects—built by thousands of developers in communities working to connect datacenters to clouds, incorporate infrastructure with containers, and test security capabilities—to enterprise hybrid cloud environments.